-Principal Certification Candidates will be expected to register for and take the 268 Exam during the second 16-week practice course, EDAD 5155.
+Principal Certification Candidates will be expected to register for and take the 268 Exam during the second 16-week practice course, EDAD 5155 or prior to the Internship semester.
 The cost of the test is the responsibility of the student.
 The 268 Exam must be taken during EDAD 5155 in order to progress to the internship, EDAD 5156.

-If the 268 Exam is not passed on the first administration, the Principal Certification Candidate will be required to repeat EDAD 5155 and successfully complete additional preparation, including a Saturday remediation session on Concordia's Main Campus, to qualify for a second attempt of the 268 exam.
+If the 268 Exam is not passed on the first administration, the Principal Certification Candidate will be required to participate in remediation, which may include retaking EDAD 5155.
+Any student who does not pass the first attempt with the 268 exam will be required to attend an additional 268 preparation session on Concordia's Main Campus and meet stated criteria to qualify for a second attempt of the 268 exam.
+TEA requires the TEXES Representative Exam to be administered in a secure location monitored by Concordia, so in person attendance is required.